augustinh22/msc_markdown/source/03_AppliedExample.md

 \chapter{Implementation}\label{ch:implementation}

 The applied example implementation covers a highly automated workflow for transforming Sentinel-2 data into meaningful information.
-Some of its potential utility is framed in \autoref{sec:framing}, and preliminary ad-hoc results for further discussion are provided in \autoref{ch:results}.
+Some of its potential utility is framed in \autoref{sec:framing}, and preliminary ad-hoc proof-of-concept results for further discussion are provided in \autoref{ch:proof}.

 # Use-Case Selection